mattyoung101/goaplite/README.md

 Partially inspired by this library: https://github.com/cpowell/cppGOAP

 ## Dependencies
-All dependencies are bundled with the repository, unfortunately there are a few.
+All dependencies are bundled with the repository in the `lib` folder, unfortunately there are some.
+However, they are all MIT licensed (cJSON, map) or public domain (DG_dynarr) so it shouldn't cause any licensing dillemas.

 - [CJSON](https://github.com/DaveGamble/cJSON) to parse action description JSON documents.
 Can be removed if you have another way to declare these.
 - [rxi's map](https://github.com/rxi/map) to store world state.
 Essential.